tml/cadmus/Chapter-1/Part VII: Loops.md

 	// this prints out the final sum
 }
 ```

+#### Exercise 9
+Write a program to calculate and print the sum of the digits that make up the five-digit number 54628.
+Hint: Use a loop and %10 division to get the last digit of a number, and make use of dividing an int by 10 (the decimals will be omitted, so you can remove the last digit from a number).

+#### Exercise 10
+Write a program to print the number 2643553 backwards using a loop.

 #### Ex 14
 Use a loop of your choice to print out all the multiples of 9 within the range 0-108.